Watch the entire event

 By the end of the session, you will have a comprehensive understanding of Terraform and how it can aid in the lifecycle management of infrastructure resources on Azure.

 Every server instance, application and process continuously create streams of events about their operation and status.
 Gathering this information is at the heart of the Elastic Stack.
-Comprised of Elasticsearch, Kibana, Logstash and Beats, Elastic Stack is supplemented by X-Pack for security, alerting, machine learning, anomaly detection and more.
+Comprised of Elasticsearch, Kibana, Logstash and Beats, Elastic Stack is supplemented by X-Pack for security, alerting and more.
 It is the most commonly deployed open-source stack for centralised log management, metrics monitoring and analytics.

 Many Elastic Stack users and customers are happily running on Azure.
 An official Elastic Stack solution template in the marketplace helps get you started and provides separate resources for ongoing support.